Agent Brief: Build OpenClaw Fitness Report Connectors for Garmin, WHOOP, Speediance, and More

 - Auditability: keep enough raw payloads to debug vendor API changes without logging tokens, cookies, passwords, or private headers.

-Minimum environment variables for a cloneable build:
+Minimum environment variables for an agent-ready build:

 GARMIN_EMAIL=